Meet the artist

 I’m Alley - I’m a third generation artist and have been creating throughout my whole life.
 I grew up in the Chicago suburbs but am now happy to call Colorado home!

-I’ve always been drawn to nature and feel a profound difference in my mind and body when I “unplug”.
-What a crazy thing it is that we as humans need to “unplug”.
+I’ve always been drawn to nature and feel a profound difference in my mind and body when I “unplug” (what a crazy thing it is that we as humans need to “unplug”).
 My goal through my art is to slow down and form a deeper connection with the world around me.
+To notice and appreciate the beauty in each moment.

 What is plein air?